zachgerhart/user-profiles/README.md

 Take a few minutes to browse through the current `.js` files in your public folder, you'll notice there are several areas containing `FIX ME`'s.
 Let's move through and set up our front end so it is actually functional!

-To start, you'll notice that our `mainCtrl.js` is calling a function inside of our `friendService.js` that contains a `FIX ME`.
-This function should post to your `login` endpoint, sending the `user` object we recieved from our controller.
+To start, you'll notice that our `mainCtrl.js` is calling the `login` function inside of our `friendService.js` that contains a `FIX ME`.
+This function should post to your `login` endpoint, sending the `user` object we received from our controller.

-Next we will need to fix the resolve inside of our `app.js`.
-This resolve should return the result of our `friendService.getFriends` method sending a 'GET' request to our `/api/profiles` endpoint.
+Next, we need to write the `getFriends` method in `friendService.js` so that it sends a `GET` request to our `/api/profiles` endpoint.
+Then we will need to fix the resolve inside of our `app.js`, which should return the result of our `friendService.getFriends` method.

 Lastly you will need to inject that resolve into your `profileCtrl.js` and assign the correct values to `$scope.currentUser` and `$scope.friends`.